 In contrast to ZNE, QP-based approaches such as QESEM can produce unbiased expectation values: in the limit of infinitely many shots, the results converge to the exact value.
 The first and most widely studied unbiased QP-based method is Probabilistic (or Pauli) error cancellation (PEC) \cite{Temme2017, Endo2018}.
 However, standard PEC incurs a prohibitive runtime overhead, and has thus been demonstrated experimentally only on relatively small-scale circuits \cite{VandenBerg2023, Ferracin2024}.
 QESEM incorporates key elements that boost the efficiency of QP-based unbiased mitigation, enabling it to scale to large circuits while maintaining reliability and universal applicability.
-It also offers tunable parameters that can be set to provably guarantee unbiased results, or relaxed in order to save QPU time, introducing controlled biases that have been tested experimentally in a wide range of circuits to be significantly smaller than the statistical errors.
+It also offers tunable parameters that can be set to guarantee unbiased results, or relaxed to reduce QPU time, introducing controlled biases that have been tested experimentally across a wide range of circuits to be negligible compared to statistical errors.
 Together with its advanced characterization protocols, QESEM provides a full EM solution yielding high accuracy at scale.

 We demonstrate several methods to accurately estimate QESEM's runtime in advance.
 Obtaining such estimates is crucial for correctly planning executions with EM, and for designing quantum algorithms that employ EM.
-As we explain in Sec.~\ref{sec:QA}, the runtime of QESEM depends on the properties of the quantum circuit, the observables whose expectation value is computed, and the required accuracy.
+As we explain in Sec.~\ref{sec:QA}, the runtime of QESEM depends on the properties of the quantum circuit, the observables whose expectation value is computed, the required accuracy, and the underlying hardware.
 We show that QESEM exhibits predictable runtime scaling that can be estimated either by analytical methods (using effective parameters for the specific circuit properties) or by using dedicated executions of QESEM.
-These dedicated time-estimation executions require only short QPU-time, and can provide highly accurate estimates of the runtime of QESEM on specific circuits.
+These dedicated time-estimation executions require only short QPU time, and can provide highly accurate estimates of QESEM's runtime on specific circuits, observables, and hardware.